Seven Child Custody Myths [Debunked]

 1. Mothers always receive custody.

 In past decades, many states ruled that custody of children under a certain age--usually those not yet in elementary school--was automatically awarded to the mother if the parents divorced.
 Most states, including Ohio, have since rejected this rule and require the court to determine custody by what is in the child’s “best interest” regardless of gender.
-Some parents agree to let the mother have primary custody after divorce because she may have more time or is able to better meet the child’s needs.
-Fathers should never let myths about favoring the mother during custody stop them from seeking full or part time custody of their children.
+Some parents agree to let the mother have primary custody after divorce because she may have more time or can better meet the child’s needs.
+Fathers should never let myths about favoring the mother during custody stop them from seeking full or part-time custody of their children.

 2. Children choose which parent they live with once they reach a certain age.